tiger008/PFA-project/README.md

 ## Bugs

-  - Player can pass throw some corner
+  - Player can pass through some corner
-  -
+  - When player and specifics walls are very closed with a certain angle, the wall disappear.
+But player cannot cross.

 ***

 ## Thanks

-  **Big thanks to M.Roux for debugging and explanations**
+  Big thanks to [Mr.Roux](https://www.lri.fr/~roux) for debugging and explanations

 ***
 <p align="center"><b>By <a href="https://github.com/Xritrios">Dimitrios Christaras-Papageorgiou</a> & <a href="https://github.com/tiger008">Thomas Perraut</b></a></p>